-Table 7: Key Themes (in order of importance)

-- 1. Walking and cycling are easy, healthy and environmentally friendly activities. - 2.
-Studies show that communities with high rates of walking and bicycling know that conditions must be safe, pleasant, and convenient. - 3.
-The culture of East Ferris prioritizes vehicles as workers and school children seek to get to their destinations quickly. - 4.
-Many enthusiastic walkers and cyclists advocate for increased active transportation in East Ferris. - 5.
-There is a lack of appropriate shoulders or trails for safe walking, jogging, and biking in East Ferris. - 6.
-Active transportation deserves as much municipal attention as residential and commercial development. - 7.
-The municipality has begun to engage in traffic calming measures, such as speed camera signs. - 8.
-Neighboring communities are receptive to network connections. - 9.
-Existing facilities, such as the Voyer Trail and Wasi Ski Club, are available for off-road trail expansion. - 10.
-Municipal plans and policies need to be harmonized with AT.
+Table 6: Key Themes (in order of importance) 1.
+Walking and cycling in East Ferris must be developed to be easy, healthy and environmentally friendly activities.
+2. Studies show that communities with high rates of walking and bicycling know that conditions must be safe, pleasant, and convenient.
+3. The culture of East Ferris prioritizes vehicles as workers and school children seek to get to their destinations quickly.
+4. Many enthusiastic walkers and cyclists advocate for increased active transportation in East Ferris.
+5. There is a lack of appropriate shoulders or trails for safe walking, jogging, 6.
+Active transportation deserves as much municipal attention as residential and commercial development ties.
+7. The municipality has begun to engage in traffic calming measures, such as speed camera signs.
+8. Neighboring communities are receptive to network connections.
+9. Existing facilities, such as the Voyer Trail and Wasi Ski Club, are available for off-road trail expansion. .
+10. Municipal plans and policies need to be harmonized with AT.

-FUTURE CONDITIONS: WHAT WE WANT TO ACCOMPLISH
+FUTURE CONDITIONS: WHAT DO WE WANT TO ACCOMPLISH?